kgjerde/corporaexplorer/README.md

 <img src="man/figures/wall.png" width="80%" />

-**When in document wall view**: Clicking on a tile in the corpus map leads straight to the highlighted document.
+**When in document wall view**: Clicking on a tile in the corpus map leads straight to the relevant document.

 ### 2d.
 Advanced detail: Regular expression engines